Our work environment has a major effect on our mental, emotional and physical well-being. The better our work environment, the better we will perform.

 Setting up our work environment to enhance our personal effectiveness does not have to be difficult or time consuming.

 There are simple things we can do to create our work environment to reflect who we are and how we can get our best work done.
 Sometimes setting up our work environment they way we prefer may not just involve physical things.
-It can also involve people we work or interact with on a daily basis.
+It can also involve people we work or interact with daily.

 10 Things You Can Do to Create a Better Work Environment